Spherical harmonics method for computing the image stress due to a spherical void: Image stress problem

-For some specific boundary shapes, it is possible to use the symmetries of the shapes to derive semi-analytical solutions to reach both high efficiency and accuracy, such as \citeauthor{weinberger2009free_standing_thin_film} (\citeyear{weinberger2009free_standing_thin_film}), who developed a general method for solving the image stress problem on a cylindrical shape boundary based on fast Fourier transform (FFT).
-However, for spherical-shaped boundaries, analytical solutions have only been developed for a number of specific problems.
-For example, \citeauthor{willis1972void_disl_interaction} (\citeyear{willis1972void_disl_interaction}) and \citeauthor{GAVAZZA1974screw_spherical_inclusion} (\citeyear{GAVAZZA1974screw_spherical_inclusion}) developed analytical solutions for the interaction between a single screw dislocation and a spherical void.
-For the void-growth problem which requires DD simulations with voids, it is of interest to develop a general image stress solver for spherical voids subjected to arbitrary image tractions with higher accuracy and efficiency than other general methods for elasticity such as FEM.
+For certain boundary shapes, it is possible to use the symmetries of the geometry to derive semi-analytical solutions to reach both high efficiency and accuracy, such as {\citeauthor{WEINBERGER2007image_stress_cylinder} (\citeyear{WEINBERGER2007image_stress_cylinder})}, who developed a general method for solving the image stress problem on a cylindrical shape boundary based on fast Fourier transform (FFT).
+For spherical-shaped boundaries, analytical solutions have only been developed for a number of specific problems.
+For example, \citeauthor{willis1972void_disl_interaction} (\citeyear{willis1972void_disl_interaction}) and \citeauthor{GAVAZZA1974screw_spherical_inclusion} (\citeyear{GAVAZZA1974screw_spherical_inclusion}) developed analytical solutions for the interaction between an infinite straight screw dislocation and a spherical void; and \citeauthor{sadraie2007spectral_inclusion}(\citeyear{sadraie2007spectral_inclusion}) {developed analytical solutions for the interaction between inclusions and cavities.} For the void-growth problem which requires DD simulations with voids, it is of interest to develop a general image stress solver for spherical voids subjected to arbitrary image tractions (produced by curved dislocation lines) with higher accuracy and efficiency than other general methods for elasticity such as FEM.

-In this paper, we develop such a semi-analytical method, which solves the image stress problem with any arbitrary traction on a spherical boundary.
+In this paper, we develop such a semi-analytical method, which solves the image stress problem with any arbitrary traction on the boundary of a spherical hole in an infinite medium.
 Using this method, it is also easy to obtain the displacement field and the elastic energy, which are often of interest.
-In addition, the method can readily be generalized to solve elasticity problems with displacement (or mixed displacement-traction) boundary conditions on the void surface, as well as other types of elasticity problems involving spherical-shaped boundaries such as dislocation-inclusion interaction and contact between spheres.
+In addition, the method can be readily generalized to solve elasticity problems with displacement (or mixed displacement-traction) boundary conditions on the void surface, as well as other types of elasticity problems involving spherical-shaped boundaries such as dislocation-inclusion interaction and contact between spheres.
 The tools developed in this work may also find uses for solving other boundary-value problems beyond elasticity.

-\section{General Solution to the Image Stress Problem with Spherical Boundary}
+\section{General solution to the image stress problem with spherical boundary}

-For the isotropic linear elastic material without body force, the equilibrium condition can be written in terms of the displacement field $\bm{u}$ as:
+For an isotropic linear elastic material without body force, the equilibrium condition can be written in terms of the displacement field $\bm{u}$ as: